Skill Demand Index

 Jobs Analyzed

-Most employers want Data Analysis & Reporting at lead-level proficiency, not surface awareness.
+Most employers want Data Analysis & Reporting at basic competency with practical application.

 Overview